-After the paperwork has been signed and you've taken your new car home, the terms of the loan you agreed to are locked in -- at least from your side of the deal.
+After the paperwork has been signed and you've taken your new car home, you may think that the terms of the loan you agreed to are locked in – at least from your side of the deal.
 But in some circumstances, the car dealer will call and tell you that the terms have changed and you must go sign new paperwork.
 You may also want to refinance your loan to make the payments more affordable or change the interest rate.

 When you buy a car, signing the paperwork – including the finance contract – and driving away in the new vehicle finalizes the purchase.
 The time to adjust any terms of the purchase and loan is during the negotiation process.
 After you've bought the car, the terms of the loan are locked in, including the interest rate and monthly payment.

 When you get a car loan through the dealer, the dealership then sends your application to the lender to get approval for the financing.
 Sometimes, the dealer isn't able to get approved financing at the terms agreed to during the negotiation with the customer.
 He must then ask the car buyer to sign a new loan contract with the new terms.
 The adjusted approval will almost always be for a higher rate and payment.
 If this happens, the car buyer has the right to either accept the new loan terms or give the car back to the dealer.

 Refinancing a Car Loan